Avichatt/-portfolio-website-using-ai/README.md

-# 🚀 Avi Sharma - Portfolio Website
+# 🚀 Avik Chatterjee - Portfolio Website

 This is a professional, high-performance portfolio website for Avi Sharma, built using the [Here And Now AI](https://github.com/hereandnowai) template.